 If you are driving on the highways in Austria, it is absolutely necessary to purchase the Vignette, or sticker, that allows you to travel without paying outrageous fines (we are talking a minimum of 400 euros!).
 This is Austria’s version of paying tolls.
 There are cameras set up along the highway checking everyone’s windshields for these little stickers, so make sure your car has one or you will be out a lot of money.

 On our last day in Berchtesgaden, we toured the local salt mines.
 “Salz” means “salt” in German and this is how Salzburg got its name.
 This area of southern Germany and Austria have large underground salt deposits.
 These have been mined for hundreds of years and we had the pleasure of touring one of the largest mines.

 Before leaving Berchtesgaden we visited Konigsee, or “King’s Lake,” a large lake sitting at the foothills of the mountains.
-The water here is a deep blue-green color that looks more like the caribbean than lake water.
-Unfortunately, I don’t have any photos of it.
+The water here is a deep blue-green color that looks more like the Caribbean than lake water.

 Our time spent in Berchtesgaden was a great three days.
 We learned a lot, ate lots of German food and beer, and enjoyed the beautiful scenery.
 Our German adventure continues as we travel onto Garmisch-Partenkirchen.
 Say that three times fast!

 Are you planning a trip to Germany?
 Read all of our articles about Germany in our Germany Travel Guide.

 - GERMANY: 10 Day Bavaria Itinerary and Road Trip Guide